Few-Shot Object Detection and Viewpoint Estimation for Objects in the Wild: Related work

 \section{Related work}

-Since there is a vast amount of literature on both object detection and viewpoint estimation, we focus here on recent works that target these tasks in the case of limited annotated samples.
+Since there is a vast amount of literature on both object detection and viewpoint estimation, we focus here on recent work that targets these tasks in the case of limited labels.